causalchamber/potsdam-25-ml-theory-to-practice/README.md

-# From ML Theory to Practice - Exercise Repository
+# From ML Theory to Practice - Uni Potsdam 2025

 This is the exercise repository for the course "From ML Theory to Practice", being taught at the Universität Potsdam in the fall semester of 2025.